abhilash-jagityla/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Setting up Trello API Integration

+This app uses the Trello API for sharing the tool itels.
+You'll need to setup
+* A Trello account with a Trello Board and generate
+* An API key Token

+once you have done this you'll need to update the '.env' file to include your Trello details

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: